mrdotan/apicv10/instructions/Lab9/index.md

 -   Test the GraphQL API

-APIC VEST Series
+APIC Workshop Series
 =======================================================================================================================================================================================================================================================================================================

-The APIC VEST AP Series is a hands-on workshop with lab exercises that walk you through designing, publishing, and securing APIs.
+The APIC Workshop AP Series is a hands-on workshop with lab exercises that walk you through designing, publishing, and securing APIs.
 This workshop is for API developers, architects, and line of business people who want to create a successful API strategy.
 There are 9 labs and each is 30